joechiu/restfuld/README.md

 <br><br>

 # API INSTALLATION
-Implement the following methods to build your own API as plugin.
+Implement the following methods to build your own API as plugin.<br>
-1. create a new folder under the plugins diretory
+1. create a new folder under the plugins diretory<br>
-2. commit the programs and packages under the folder
+2. commit the programs and packages under the folder<br>
-3. add an action into default-settings.pl under the plugins directory (optional)
+3. add an action into default-settings.pl under the plugins directory (optional)<br>
-4. method todo will instantiate the plugin or capture the value returned from your program
+4. method todo will instantiate the plugin or capture the value returned from your program<br>
-5. see the sample plugin for example
+5. see the sample plugin for example<br>
+<br><br>

 # KNOWN ISSUES<br>
 SSL connection wont work for self signed certificate due to an unknown certificate repository issue<br>